quintengeerts2000/Ornstein-Uhlenbeck-statistical-arbitrage-/README.md

 #### 2) MLE method
 This method for fitting the data is adapted from the paper: Optimal Mean Reversion Trading with transaction costs and stop-loss exit by Leung and Li (2008)

-They propose fitting the Ornstei-Uhlenbeck model using a MLE method using the following Conditional probability density:
+They propose fitting the Ornstein-Uhlenbeck model using a MLE method using the following Conditional probability density:
 $$f^{OU}(x_i|x_{i-1};m_i, \kappa, \sigma) = \frac{1}{\sqrt{2\pi \tilde{\sigma}^2}} \exp(-\frac{(x_i - x_{i-1}e^{-\kappa \Delta t}-\theta (1- e^{-\kappa \Delta t}))^2}{2 \tilde{\sigma}^2})$$

 with the constant $\tilde{\sigma}^2 = \sigma^2 (1-e^{-2\kappa \Delta t})/2\kappa$